williamnguyen-activecyber/okta.github.io/_source/quickstart/react/default-example.md

 npm install react-router-dom --save
 ```

-## Create an Authentication Utility

-You will create a class that encapsulates the interaction with the [Okta Auth JS](/code/javascript/okta_auth_sdk) library.
+You will need to create a class that encapsulates the interaction with the [Okta Auth JS](/code/javascript/okta_auth_sdk) library.
 This file will expose a `withAuth` method that makes it easy to create [Higher-Order Components](https://facebook.github.io/react/docs/higher-order-components.html) that include an `auth` property.

 To create this file, you will need the values from the OIDC client that you created in the previous step.
 You will also need to know your Okta Org URL, which you can see on the home page of the Okta Developer console.

-Create a new file `src/auth.js` and add the following code to it, replacing the `{yourOrgUrl}` with your Org URL, and `{clientId}` with the Client ID of the application that you created:
+Create a new file `src/auth.js` and add the following code to it, replacing the `{yourOktaDomain}` with your Org URL, and `{clientId}` with the Client ID of the application that you created:

 ```typescript
 // src/auth.js